 Why choose Italy to study abroad?

 Italian culture is immersed in the arts, family, architecture, music and food.
-Home of the Roman Empire and a major centre of the Renaissance, culture on the Italian peninsula has flourished for centuries.
+Home of the Roman Empire and a major center of the Renaissance, culture on the Italian peninsula has flourished for centuries.
 The official language of the country is Italian.
-About 93 per cent of the Italian population speaks Italian as inherent language.
+About 93 percent of the Italian population speaks Italian as an inherent language.
 Italians are known for their family-centric culture even many of the bigger companies such as Fiat and Benetton are still primarily controlled by single families.

-Italy is a prevalent international study place not just due to its diverse atmosphere, but it also has several top universities.
+Italy is a prevalent international study place not just due to its diverse atmosphere but also has several top universities.
 Italy is one of the most inexpensive countries in Europe where you can study abroad also for tuition fees and living costs as well.
-Most expensive cities are Rome, Milan and Bologna.
+The most expensive cities are Rome, Milan and Bologna.
 Compared to other countries in the southern part of Europe, life in Italy starts and ends late in the evening.
 At 8 p.m. the streets are full of life, also occasionally this is the time when life just begins.

 Even though you’re relishing the international student status in Italy, it would really be a disgrace not to take benefit of the pleasure of living close to many UNESCO World Heritage Sites.
 There are 51 heritage sites that express the cultural and historical past of Italy.
 Succeeding the universal fashion in student flexibility, Italian students were most likely to want to study in either the US or UK.
 But, more decentralized likings are clear, with Italian students understandably more likely to be considering studying in nearby countries in Western Europe, such as France, Germany, Switzerland, Spain and the Netherlands.
 The accessibility of scholarships and financial assistance appeared lower down Italian students’ list compared to the trend.
 Get in touch to plan to study in Germany now!